Rishabh9Upadhyay/wemp/README.md

 then you can run this by runing main file which is src/index.js.

 # Must
-Before starting make a .env file in root in which make a variable named SECRET_KEY and initilise a string with atlease 32 charectors by assigning to this variable.
+Before getting started, create a '.env' file in the root directory.
+Within this file, define a variable named SECRET_KEY and assign it a string that is at least 32 characters long.
+This string will serve as the value for the SECRET_KEY variable.